OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

  - Automate creation of releases using [create-release](https://octopus.com/docs/octopus-rest-api/octopus-cli/create-release).
  - Deploy releases that have already been created using [deploy-release](https://octopus.com/docs/octopus-rest-api/octopus-cli/create-release).

-Next, we'll explore what the Pipeline steps look like for each of the commands - using the **PetClinic** sample application available on [Bitbucket](https://bitbucket.org/octopussamples/petclinic/).
-To keep it simple, the steps have been reduced to the minimum definition needed.
+Next, we’ll explore what the Pipeline steps look like for each of the commands using the **PetClinic** sample application available on [Bitbucket](https://bitbucket.org/octopussamples/petclinic/).
+To keep it simple, the steps have been reduced to the minimum definition that is needed.

 ### Pack

-The `pack` command allows you to create [packages](https://octopus.com/docs/packaging-applications) (either zip or nupkg) from files on disk, without the need for a `.nuspec` or `.csproj` file.
+The `pack` command allows you to create [packages](https://octopus.com/docs/packaging-applications) (either as zip or nupkg) from files on disk, without the need for a `.nuspec` or `.csproj` file.

 To create a package, define a step like this: